Convex-Dev/design/cad/009_expanders/README.md

 ### Implementation Notes

-- `*initial-expander*` is implemented in optimised Java for performance reasons
+- `*initial-expander*` is implemented in optimised Java for performance reasons.
+It is however possible to implement custom expanders in pure Convex Lisp.
 - Expanders MAY make use of tail recursion to avoid consuming CVM stack depth on multiple expansions, since the call to the Continuation Expander often occurs in tail position.